Kwai-Klear/KlearReasoner/README.md

 It is worth noting that for training stability, if you train with a sequence length shorter than 32K, we recommend enabling **actor_rollout_ref.actor.overlong_filter=True**, as this filters out samples in the rollout that exceed the maximum sequence length.

 We observed that when training with a 32K sequence length, the model can still optimize stably even with actor_rollout_ref.actor.overlong_filter=False.
-However, if the maximum sequence length is below 32K, training becomes highly unstable—regardless of whether GPPO or GRPO is used.
+However, if the maximum sequence length is below 32K, training becomes highly unstable, regardless of whether GPPO or GRPO is used.

 ### Evaluation
 When we expand the inference budget to 64K and adopt **the YaRN method with a scaling factor of 2.5**. **Evaluation is coming soon, stay tuned.**